beerlington/beerlington.github.com/_posts/2014-07-13-direct-image-uploads-with-emberjs-and-cloudinary.markdown

 ```

-First, it is responsible for loading the authentication signature from the Rails API (details below):
+First, it is responsible for loading the authentication signature from the Rails API:

 ```js
 $.get(CatsUiENV.API_NAMESPACE + '/cloudinary_params', {timestamp: Date.now() / 1000}).done(function(response) {